Shake, Rattle & Roll XV

-Shake, Rattle & Roll XV is a 2014 Filipino horror anthology film directed by Dondon Santos, Jerrold Tarog, and Perci Intalan, and the fifteenth installment of the Shake, Rattle & Roll film series.
+Shake, Rattle & Roll XV is a 2014 Filipino horror anthology film directed by Dondon Santos, Jerrold Tarog, and Perci Intalan, and the fifteenth installment of the Shake, Rattle & Roll film series, following the fourteenth film in 2012.
 The film stars an ensemble cast including Erich Gonzales, JC de Vera, Carla Abellana, Dennis Trillo, Lovi Poe, Matteo Guidicelli, and John Lapus.

-The film was produced by Regal Entertainment, Inc. The film is an official entry in the 40th Metro Manila Film Festival and was released on December 25, 2014.
+The film was produced by Regal Entertainment, and is an official entry in the 40th Metro Manila Film Festival.
+The sixteenth installment, Shake, Rattle & Roll Extreme, was released in 2023 after a 9-year hiatus.

+The film has three segments: a couple encounters a female human-snake hybrid in a mall; a husband and wife eat meals infested with pests that turn them into monsters; and airplane passengers are attacked by a tiyanak.

 It is the first Filipino full-length film to be shot inside a real airplane, which served as the setting for the third segment, "Flight 666".
-It is also the most expensive installment in the film series, although the film's co-producer Lily Monteverde stated "she doesn't want to reveal its exact budget yet".
+Regal Entertainment has claimed that Shake, Rattle & Roll XV was the most expensive installment in the film series, though the studio has not revealed the numerical figure.

-The sixteenth installment, Shake, Rattle & Roll Extreme, was released in 2023 after a 9-year hiatus.